Cycling the Philippines

 Cheaper rooms were typically clean, but with ancient, noisy aircon; a non-functioning TV; and resident ants.

-Bathrooms were usually wet-rooms, with a normal-looking toilet that didn't flush (bucket supplied !); an unheated shower with feeble pressure (sometimes requiring a "bucket shower" !); and one solitary towel between two people.
+Bathrooms were usually wet-rooms, with a normal-looking toilet that didn't flush (bucket supplied); an unheated shower with feeble pressure (sometimes requiring a "bucket shower"); and one solitary towel between two people.

-Above: A typical budget bathroom
+Above: A typical budget bathroom, Cebu

-In contrast, some of the budget city hotels were quite luxurious.
+By contrast, some of the budget city hotels were quite luxurious.

 The beach "resorts" we stayed in seemed quite run-down, and were often strangely lacking in guests.